bitf00l/Frontend-app/README.md

 **Tech Stack:** HTML,CSS

-🔹 You will find screenshots on how it looks if you want to use just clone and edit the files based on what you want
+🔹 You will find screenshots on how it looks if you want to use it just clone it and edit the files based on what you want